Skip to main content

 Targeting Peripheral Receptors the MC5R Pathway

-An alternative and complementary strategy for improving metabolic health via the melanocortin system involves shifting the therapeutic focus from the to peripheral tissues.
+An alternative and complementary strategy for improving metabolic health via the melanocortin system involves shifting the therapeutic focus from the central nervous system to peripheral tissues.
 The melanocortin-5 receptor (MC5R) is the predominant MCR subtype expressed in key metabolic tissues, including skeletal muscle and white adipose tissue.
 This distinct expression pattern makes it an attractive target for interventions aimed at directly modulating substrate utilization and storage without engaging the central circuits that control appetite and cardiovascular function.

 In vitro and preclinical studies have begun to elucidate the specific metabolic roles of MC5R: